bitcoin/bips/bip-0139/wallet_potential_usage.md

-# BIP-139 wallet survey

-Can each wallet fill each BIP-139 field?

-    ✓   it can
+# BIP-0139 Wallet Support Annex

+This file maps each surveyed wallet to the fields of the [BIP-0139](../bip-0139.md) backup format it could fill from the data it already holds.
+It is informational and forms no part of the specification.

+    ✓   the wallet could fill the field
-    -   it cannot, or has no such concept
+    -   it could not, or has no such concept

-A wallet holding more than a field can carry still scores ✓; the loss is listed under missing fields.
-A value computed on demand, stored under another name, or not emitted by current export code is ✓ - the question is what the wallet can produce.
+The question is what a wallet could produce, not what its current export code emits.
+A value computed on demand or stored under another name is still ✓, and so is a wallet that holds more detail than the field can carry.

 ## Revisions read